dumitruc/web-crawler/README.md

 # README #

-This is a basic web crawler, to limit to a particular root, i.e. use for a particular website only.
+This is a basic web crawler, takes one root page and navigate any other pages under same hostname.

 ### What is this repository for? ###